| Fifth Crusade 1213 - 1221 |

 ultimately, laying siege to the capital

 and taking it after a bloody assault.
-The

-attack on Tripoli however was particularly
+The attack on Tripoli however was

-devastating to the Mamluks
+particularly devastating to the Mamluks

 as the Christian resistance reached

-fanatical proportions and Qalawun lost his
+fanatical proportions and Qalawun lost

-He waited another two years to regather
+campaign.
+He waited another two years to

-his strength.
+regather his strength.
 In 1291, a

 group of pilgrims from Acre came under

-attack and in retaliation killed nineteen
+attack and in retaliation killed

-extraordinary amount in compensation.
-When
+an extraordinary amount in compensation.

-pretext to besiege
+as a pretext to besiege

 Acre, and finish off the